People of Assam: Ethnic groups

-Historically the dominant group of Assam, later the Tai Ahoms rise as dominant group, the ethnic group along with which the Upper Assam Bodo-Kachari groups like Chutias, Morans and Borahis were associated with the term "Assamese".
-Along with Tai Ahoms, they were other prominent groups that ruled Assam valley during the medieval period, those belonging to the Chutia, Koch, and Dimasa communities.
-The first group ruled from 1187 to 1523 in the eastern part of the state, the second group ruled Lower Assam from 1515 to 1949, while the third group ruled southern part of Assam from the 13th century to 1854.
-Bodo tribe also known as Boro are the dominant group in Bodoland.
-They speak the Bodo language.
-Which is one of the 22 constitutional languages of India.
+In the 13th century CE, Tai peoples arrived in the Brahmaputra Valley of Assam.
+Their descendants became the Tai Ahoms, who rose as a dominant group in the region with the Ahom kingdom (c.
+13th to 19th centuries CE).
+They are the ethnic group with which Upper Assam Bodo-Kachari groups like the Chutias, Morans and Borahis are associated.

+Along with the Tai Ahoms, other prominent groups ruled parts of the Assam Valley during the medieval period, notably the Chutias, Kochs, and Dimasas.
+The Chutia kingdom ruled the eastern Assam from 1187 to 1523, the Koch kingdom ruled Lower Assam from 1515 to 1949, and the Dimasa kingdom ruled southern Assam from the 13th century to 1854.

+The Bodo tribe, also known as the Boro, are the largest modern-day ethnolinguistic group in the state of Assam.
+They are concentrated in northern Assam, in Bodoland.
+They speak the Bodo language, one of the 22 constitutional languages of India.

-Most of the indigenous Assamese communities today have actually been historically tribal and even the now considered non-tribal population of Assam were actually tribes which have slowly been converted into castes through Sanskritisation.
-Assam has always been a historically tribal state.
+Assam has always been a historically tribal state, and many of the indigenous Assamese communities today retain a tribal structure.
+Many others, now considered non-tribal populations of Assam, were slowly converted from a tribal to a caste system through Sanskritisation.